Mastodon

 All calculations run in your browser.
 Nothing is sent to our servers.
 Copy the link to share.

-For every £1 you put in
+For every £1 you put in, this lands in your pension

 £1.85